 The color scheme I wanted for my spring flower basket arrangement was blue and white.

-It’s a little early for cutting flowers from our yards.
+It’s a little early for cutting flowers from our yards – there are none yet.
 Fortunately, we have plenty of sources for fresh flowers, from our local grocery stores, garden stores, and flower shops.

 A trip to Trader Joe’s resulted in finding my colors.

 - blue hyacinths